top of page

 • End-of-year reflection, often leading to self-criticism or overwhelm

 For people dealing with addiction or in recovery, Christmas and New Year can be especially difficult.
-Parties, stress and disrupted routines can increase vulnerability to relapse.
+Parties, stress, and disrupted routines can increase vulnerability to relapse.
+But support is available, and there are ways to create calm and connection, even when things feel heavy.

 How Hypnotherapy Can Help During the Festive Period